Total Pageviews

 "Well, there you go then," she said.

 "Truth!"
 I said.
-And I immediately trained the focus of my attention on trash-cans.
-I still practice the contemplation of trash cans and their contents.
-It's not too much different from my former preoccupation of goals and bucket-lists and other such nonsense.
+And I immediately trained the focus of my attention on trash cans and trash cans are what I've contemplated ever since.
+Nothing but trash cans.
+I can honestly say my life has gotten better because of it.
+No more wasted time focusing on goals and bucket lists and other such nonsense.

 Napoleon or Not